dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 3. Sprint Review+Retrospective (end of week)
 4. GOTO 1.

 You are welcome to do 1+3 in one big team meeting, say Sunday night, since you are really recapping the week and then planning the next.

 ## Scope and Assignment Q/A

 ❓ When should you use GitHub issues?<br>
 ✅ ALWAYS!
+This is a big part of how we'll be grading - and is a huge timesaver for your team in the long run.

 ❓ What is the right scope for an issue?<br>
 ✅ Each issue should be scoped to be around 1 sitdown work session, just a couple hours.
 Break up large tasks into individual smaller ones, each one should be under a few hours of work.
 You can think of issues as individual tasks: "create login button",  "api endpoint for user profile", etc.  Issues can also be bugs that you find along the way.
 Convert large tasks into **Epics**.
 The smaller the tasks the actually faster you will work (not just the appearance of speed).
 It is easier to take on a manageable scope issue and work through it than if the issue has multiple steps that quickly become overwhelming to think through.

 ❓ Should I assign my teammates to issues?<br>
 ✅ Yes!
 You should assign people to each issue as you work on them so your team knows who is doing what.
 Feel free to assign each other tasks, a little aggressiveness is ok!
+Keep it to 1 teammate per issue.

 ❓ Can I use comments on issues to coordinate with my team?<br>
 ✅ Yes!
 You can interact via comments on the issues, on a good project the board will feel like a community, people upvoting and clapping for each other, discussing the issues, or how best to implement something.
-EC: mention @timofei7 or @ksalesin in an issue or a PR when you need help or feedback or want to say hi.
+EC: mention `@{{ site.github_username }}`, `@{{ site.ta_github_username }}` in an issue or a PR when you need help or feedback or want to say hi.
 We're happy to help — and since this was a wall of text we'll know that you happened to read it all.

 ❓ Can I just use groupme to tell people what to do?<br>
 ⛔️ No!
 You can discuss things to do for sure, but you should always use zenhub to keep track of who is working on what.
 Also you should be using Slack not groupme, we're all in this together.